KentStateWeb/rwd/_posts/2016-02-05-week4-preview.md

 ---
 layout: post
-title: Week Four Preview - Content-First Design
+title: Week Four Preview - Content-First Design and HTML Continued
 category: blog
 published: true
 ---

 Happy Friday!
+Here's a recap of the last class, as well as what's up for the Class 4: Content-First Design.

 In the last class, we:

 * We reviewed the HTML list and link elements from the HTML book
 * Talked about how we identify our user's needs by identifying top tasks and using various research techniques